 The three independent reviews of the Bank of England’s performance before and during the financial crisis must have been sobering for the court, its governing body.
-In polite but pointed language the reviews, published on November 2, confirmed that the BoE was ill prepared to recognise or deal with the crisis in its early days.
-The BoE’s forecasting was also found to be subject to groupthink.
-The reviews provided many detailed recommendations but also made it clear that a full-scale cultural change is needed to address the root causes of the problems.
+In polite but pointed language the reviews confirmed that the BoE was ill prepared to recognise or deal with the crisis in its early days.
+They provided many detailed recommendations but also made it clear that a full-scale cultural change is needed to address the root causes of the UK central bank’s problems.
 This will be a high priority for the next governor.
 Continue reading »

 © The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.